bcmpinc/StardewHack/GrassGrowth/README.md

 Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.
 * DisableGrowth: Whether grass growth & spreading should be suppressed entirely.
 Default = false.
 * GrowEverywhere: Whether grass spreads almost everywhere.
 If false, grass spreading is limited to digable tiles.
 Default = true.
 * GrowthChance: The chance that grass growth or spreads.
-Default = 0.65.
+Default = 0.65 (=65%).
 * SpreadChance: The chance for each neighbouring tile that the grass will spreads there.
-Default = 0.25.
+Default = 0.25 (=25%).
 * DailyGrowth: The number of iterations that grass growth is applied per day (max=10).
 Default = 1.
 * MonthlyGrowth: Additional iterations that grass growth is applied at the start of each month (max=100).
 Default = 40.

 ## Known bugs
-none
+Please report bugs on: https://github.com/bcmpinc/StardewHack/issues

 ## Changes
 #### 0.5: